Part 3 of our series DeFi: the new financial frontier

 DeFi crypto is still early days

 Here we come across the catch with DeFi.
 Its nascent, so the actual use of the DeFi system isn’t quite living up the decentralised finance ethos because of the fees involved sometimes on the Ethereum network.
 Developers are working on computational ways of reducing fees and only once this happens will DeFi become practical for many smaller users.
 It can also be tricky to navigate at first and integrations between exchanges, wallets and protocols can be a bit buggy.
+The risks are also wildly larger than operating in the fiat money system.
+Be warned that this is speculative investment.

 Depositing into Aave Liquidity Pool